TOM-SWE: User Mental Modeling For Software Engineering Agents: Impact Statement

-This work involves human data collection and user modeling, raising several ethical considerations that we address as follows:
+This work studies a dual-agent framework (ToM-SWE) that models user preferences and mental state to improve software engineering assistance.
+If deployed responsibly, such user-aware agents could increase developer productivity and reduce friction in interactive debugging and maintenance.
+However, user modeling also raises risks that must be handled carefully.

-\paragraph{Human Subject Protection} We collected 453 consented developer sessions from the OpenHands platform with explicit user consent for research purposes.
-All user data was anonymized by removing identifying information including usernames, email addresses, repository names, and personal file paths.
-Session data was processed to remove any sensitive information such as API keys, passwords, or proprietary code snippets.
-The data collection process followed institutional guidelines for human subjects research.
+\paragraph{Human Subjects, Privacy, and Data Protection} We collected 453 consented developer sessions from the OpenHands platform with explicit user consent for research purposes.
+All user data was anonymized by removing identifying information (e.g., usernames, email addresses, repository names, and personal file paths).
+Session data was processed to remove sensitive information such as API keys, passwords, or proprietary code snippets.
+Our design additionally supports privacy-preserving deployment patterns (e.g., keeping ToM-related memory on-device while the SWE agent runs in the cloud) and can incorporate differential privacy mechanisms when appropriate.

-\paragraph{Privacy and Data Protection} Our ToM agent design implements user modeling through persistent memory storage, which raises privacy concerns.
-We address these through several measures: (1) the dual-agent architecture enables on-device deployment of the ToM agent, keeping personal data local while the SWE agent operates in cloud environments, and (2) the system supports differential privacy mechanisms to add noise to user profiles when necessary.

-\paragraph{Potential for Misuse} User mental state modeling capabilities could potentially be misused for manipulation or unauthorized surveillance.
-We acknowledge this risk and emphasize that our ToM agent is designed specifically for improving software development assistance, not for psychological profiling or behavioral manipulation.
-We recommend that deployments include user consent mechanisms and transparent disclosure of user modeling capabilities.
+\paragraph{Potential for Misuse and Mitigations} Capabilities for modeling users could be misused for manipulation or unauthorized surveillance.
+We emphasize that our system is designed specifically to improve software development assistance, not for psychological profiling.
+We recommend deployments include (i) explicit user consent, (ii) transparent disclosure of what is stored and how it is used, (iii) minimal data retention with user-controlled deletion, and (iv) access controls around any persistent memory.

 \paragraph{Bias and Fairness} Our 15 developer profiles derived from OpenHands sessions may not represent the full diversity of software developers globally.
-The profiles are predominantly based on English-speaking developers using specific programming languages and frameworks.
-This limitation could lead to biased user modeling for underrepresented populations.
-Future work should expand profile diversity and include fairness metrics in user modeling evaluation.
+They are predominantly based on English-speaking developers using particular languages and tools, which may reduce performance for underrepresented populations.
+Future work should broaden participant diversity and incorporate explicit fairness evaluations for user modeling.